21 plants to avoid in the aquarium

 Many new hobbyists have problems keeping plants in their tanks because they've been sold non-aquatic ones.
 Jeremy Gay explains more.

-I can travel the length and breadth of the country and bet that most aquatic shops I visit will be selling non-aquatic plants for use in aquariums.
-You only have to look into the standard, tiered plant cascade to spot plants in among the Elodea that should actually be in a pot or on a windowsill, rather than under water.
+I could travel the length and breadth of the country visiting aquatic shops and I would see non-aquatic plants sold for aquariums.
+One look into the standard, tiered plant cascade and I'd spot plants that should actually be in a pot or on a windowsill.

-The sources of aquatic plants are mainly larger greenhouse enterprises on mainland Europe, like Holland and Germany, or outdoor plant farms in the Far East, like in Singapore and Malaysia.
+The sources of aquatic plants are mainly greenhouse enterprises on mainland Europe, or outdoor plant farms in the Far East.
 Such places produce many varieties of aquatic plants — as well as many non-aquatic ones.

-The usual sales procedure for most stores is simply to order, say, 250 assorted bunches and within this mix will usually be non-aquatic species.
+The usual procedure for most stores was simply to order, say, 250 assorted bunches.
+Within this mix will usually be non-aquatic species.
 However, these will not last long underwater.
-They drown, then disintegrate.
+They drown, then disintegrate and could degrade water quality.

-They are, however, available in a stunning variety of leaf forms, colours and textures, so that, given the choice, the uninformed aquarist will actually choose non-aquatics over true aquatics because they look more exotic and more colourful.
+They are, however, available in a stunning variety of leaf forms, colours and textures.
+This means that, given the choice, the uninformed aquarist will actually choose non-aquatics over true aquatics.
+This is because they look more exotic and more colourful.

 So where does the blame lie?
-Plant nurseries may have a legitimate business producing house plants for garden centres, although if they have we could do with them telling the wholesalers and retailers which are good underwater and which are not.
+Plant nurseries may have a legitimate business growing house plants for garden centres.
+Although, if they have we could do with them telling the wholesalers and retailers which are good underwater and which are not.

 That’s the first problem.
-The second is that some retailers are either ignorant of plant names and varieties and cannot tell the difference — or they are blatantly aware of what they are selling and just take the money.
+The second is that some retailers were either ignorant of plant names and varieties and cannot tell the difference.
+Or worse, they are blatantly aware of what they are selling and just take the money.
 Nurseries, of course, could be doing the same.

-Either way, an aquatic shop which stocks and then sells non-aquatic plants from its plant tank, knowingly or otherwise, probably isn’t the best place to buy plants.
-If they are prone to the odd fib in the chase for a quick buck, what else aren’t they telling you?
+Either way, an aquatic shop which stocks and then sells non-aquatic plants probably isn’t the best place to buy plants.
+If they are prone to the odd lie in the chase for a quick buck, what else aren’t they telling you?

 …but most aquatic plants are grown out of the water!

-In fact, all the stem, moss and carpeting plants are too, and the only ones that aren’t are true floating plants like Water hyacinth and Water lettuce and true aquatics like Vallisneria, Ceratophyllum and Elodea.
+In fact, all the stem, moss and carpeting plants are too.
+The only ones that aren’t are true floating plants like water lettuce and true aquatics like Vallisneria.
 So most of our "aquatic" plants only spend some time underwater in the wild, as in the rainy season.
 For most of the year they just grow on the water’s edge, either with their roots in water or moist soil.

-It’s during the dry season that many grow and flower, and nurseries use this adaptive behavior to grow their aquatic plants out of the water where they will grow more quickly in abundant light and CO2 from the atmosphere.
+These plants mostly grow and flower during the dry season.
+Here, they have abundant light and CO2 from the atmosphere.
+Nurseries use this to grow their aquatic plants out of the water as they will grow more quickly.
 They won’t pick up algae or aquatic snails either — and are much easier to propagate that way.

 Nurseries will grow plants without any soil, instead just having their roots in water, known as hydroponics.
-This way only fertilisers are added to the water and the plant has everything it needs.
+This way only fertilisers need adding to the water and the plant has everything it needs.

 This then translates to the difference between success and failure when you put plants in your aquarium.
-To keep them happy and growing underwater — submerse — you must also provide them with enough light, enough CO2 and a constant supply of fertilisers.
+To keep them happy and growing underwater you must also provide them with enough light, CO2 and fertilisers.
 Get this wrong and species like Glossostigma will last just a short a time underwater, as will the true house plant species mentioned earlier.

 How do you identify house plants over aquatic plants?
 The giveaway is to avoid anything with a variegated leaf, like green and white (as pictured above) or red and green.
 Next feel them or pick them up.
 A house plant will stand up in the pot unassisted, but most aquatics will droop when out of water.

-The leaves on a non-aquatic will feel shiny or waxy and the leaves themselves may come to a sharp point, as these are actually drip tips for channeling away rainwater!
+The leaves on a non-aquatic plant will feel shiny or waxy.
+The leaves themselves may come to a sharp point, as these are actually drip tips for channeling away rainwater!
 If it looks and feels wrong, it probably is.

 Better education